Blog-Reference and Blog-Reference

-Fact is that Hayek et al. is plain proto-scientific rubbish.
-No amount of information theory make-up can change the fact that neoclassical economics had already been dead in the cradle 140+ years ago.
+The fact is that Hayek et al. is plain proto-scientific garbage.
+No amount of information theory make-up can change the fact that neoclassical economics had already been dead in the cradle 150+ years ago.
 Some retarded folks, though, have not realized this, among them Jason Smith.
 He maintains: “One thing that I think needs to be more widely understood is that Hayek did have some insight into prices having something to do with information, but got the details wrong.”

-One thing that has to be clearly understood is that there in NO such thing as economics.
+One thing that has to be clearly understood is that there is NO such thing as economics.
 There are TWO economixes and they are constantly confounded.
-Therefore, it is of utmost importance to distinguish between political and theoretical economics.
+Therefore, it is of the utmost importance to distinguish between political and theoretical economics.
 The main differences are: (i) The goal of political economics is to successfully push an agenda, the goal of theoretical economics is to successfully explain how the actual economy works. (ii) In political economics anything goes; in theoretical economics, the scientific standards of material and formal consistency are observed.

 Theoretical economics (= science) has to be judged according to the criteria true/false and NOTHING else.
-Hayek et al. is provably false.
+Hayek et al. are provably false.
 Neoclassical economics has no truth-value, merely political use-value.

-Hayek et al. is false because it is based on microfoundations.
-Microfoundations are defined with this behavioral axiom set: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
+Hayek et al. are false because it is also based on behavioral microfoundations.
+Walrasian microfoundations are defined with this verbalized axiom set: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
 (Weintraub)